Gidiiketer1/airbnb-clone-project/README.md

-# airbnb-clone-project

-This project is a simplified version of Airbnb focused on backend development.
-The goal is to build a booking platform that includes user registration, property listings, bookings, reviews, and payments.

-## Project Goals
-- Learn how to build scalable backend systems.
-- Work in a team using GitHub for collaboration.
-- Understand database design and API security.
-- Set up and use CI/CD pipelines for deployment.

-## Tech Stack
-- Django (Backend Framework)
-- MySQL/PostgreSQL (Database)
-- GraphQL (Optional API Layer)
-- Docker (Containerization)
-- GitHub Actions (CI/CD Pipeline)

-## Team Roles

-Here are the key roles involved in this project and their responsibilities:

-- **Backend Developer**: Builds the API logic, handles data flow between the frontend and the database, and ensures performance and security on the server side.

-- **Database Administrator (DBA)**: Designs and manages the database structure, ensures data integrity, and optimizes database performance.

-- **DevOps Engineer**: Sets up and maintains CI/CD pipelines, Docker containers, and deployment environments.

-- **Security Engineer**: Implements best practices for securing APIs, manages authentication and authorization systems, and monitors threats.

-- **Project Manager**: Coordinates the team, sets goals and timelines, and ensures tasks are completed on schedule.

-## Technology Stack

-Here are the main technologies used in this project:

-- **Django**: A Python web framework used to build and manage the backend and APIs.

-- **PostgreSQL** (or **MySQL**): A relational database system to store and manage data such as users, bookings, and properties.

-- **GraphQL**: (Optional) An advanced API query language for flexible data fetching.

-- **Docker**: Used to containerize the app so it runs the same in all environments.

-- **GitHub Actions**: Automates testing and deployment through a CI/CD pipeline.

-## Database Design

-The project will include the following main entities:

-### 1. User
-- `id` (Primary Key)
-- `name`
-- `email`
-- `password`
-- `role` (e.g., guest or host)

-### 2. Property
-- `id` (Primary Key)
-- `title`
-- `description`
-- `location`
-- `price_per_night`
-- `host_id` (Foreign Key to User)

-### 3. Booking
-- `id` (Primary Key)
-- `user_id` (Foreign Key to User)
-- `property_id` (Foreign Key to Property)
-- `start_date`
-- `end_date`
-- `total_price`

-### 4. Review
-- `id` (Primary Key)
-- `user_id` (Foreign Key to User)
-- `property_id` (Foreign Key to Property)
-- `rating`
-- `comment`

-### 5. Payment
-- `id` (Primary Key)
-- `booking_id` (Foreign Key to Booking)
-- `amount`
-- `payment_method`
-- `payment_status`

-### Relationships:
-- A **User** can list many **Properties** (as a host).
-- A **User** can book many **Properties** (as a guest).
-- A **Booking** is linked to one **User** and one **Property**.
-- A **Review** is made by a **User** for a **Property**.
-- A **Payment** is tied to a **Booking**.

-## Feature Breakdown

-Here are the main features planned for the Airbnb Clone project:

-### 1. User Management
-Users can sign up, log in, and manage their profiles.
-Roles like host and guest determine their access level and permissions.

-### 2. Property Management
-Hosts can add, update, and delete property listings with details like location, price, and availability.

-### 3. Booking System
-Guests can search for properties, view availability, and make bookings for specific dates.

-### 4. Reviews and Ratings
-After a stay, guests can leave reviews and rate their experience with a property.

-### 5. Payment Processing
-Secure payment handling for bookings using different payment methods.
-Tracks payment status and history.

-### 6. Admin Panel (Optional)
-Admins can view all users, properties, and bookings to manage platform activity and resolve issues.

-## API Security

-To keep our backend safe and reliable, we will use the following security measures:

-### 1. Authentication
-Only registered users can access protected routes.
-We will use token-based authentication (like JWT) to verify users.

-### 2. Authorization
-Different users have different permissions.
-For example, only hosts can add properties, and only guests can make bookings.

-### 3. Input Validation
-We will validate all user inputs to prevent attacks like SQL injection and ensure data is clean before processing.

-### 4. Rate Limiting
-To avoid abuse and spamming of the API, we’ll limit how many requests a user can make in a short time.

-### 5. Secure Payments
-Sensitive payment data will be encrypted and processed securely to protect user financial information.

-**Why Security Matters:**
-- It protects user accounts and personal data.
-- It ensures only authorized actions are allowed.
-- It keeps the platform trusted and safe for everyone.

-## CI/CD Pipeline

-### What is CI/CD?
-CI/CD stands for Continuous Integration and Continuous Deployment.
-It helps developers automatically test and deploy code changes faster and with fewer errors.

-### Why It’s Important:
-- Saves time by automating builds, tests, and deployments.
-- Catches bugs early through automated testing.
-- Makes the development process more efficient and reliable.

-### Tools We’ll Use:
-- **GitHub Actions**: Automates testing and deployment workflows directly from GitHub.
-- **Docker**: Ensures the app runs the same in every environment by containerizing it.
-- **Heroku / Render / AWS** (optional): Platforms we can use for deploying the app online.

-A backend project simulating the core features of Airbnb: user management, bookings, reviews, and payments, built with Django and MySQL.
+🏡 Airbnb Clone Backend Project

+This project is a simplified Airbnb clone focused on backend development using Django and PostgreSQL.
+It simulates the core functionalities of a booking platform, including user management, property listings, bookings, reviews, and payments.

+📌 Project Goals

+Build a scalable backend system using Django.

+Practice team collaboration with GitHub.

+Learn about database design and API security best practices.

+Implement CI/CD pipelines for automated testing and deployment.

+🚀 Tech Stack
+Technology	Purpose
+Django	Python web framework for backend and API development PostgreSQL / MySQL	Relational database to store structured data GraphQL (optional)	Flexible API query language for efficient data fetching Docker	Containerization to ensure consistent environments GitHub Actions	CI/CD automation for testing and deployment 👥 Team Roles
+Role	Responsibilities
+Backend Developer	Develops API logic, manages data flow between frontend and database, ensures performance and security.
+Database Administrator (DBA)	Designs, manages, and optimizes the database structure and data integrity.
+DevOps Engineer	Configures and maintains CI/CD pipelines, Docker containers, and cloud deployments.
+Security Engineer	Implements authentication, authorization, encryption, and monitors potential threats.
+Project Manager	Coordinates tasks, sets deadlines, ensures smooth team workflow.
+⚙️ Technology Stack
+🐍 Django

+A high-level Python web framework used to build backend APIs and handle business logic.

+🛢 PostgreSQL / MySQL

+Relational databases used for storing and managing structured data such as users, properties, and bookings.

+🔎 GraphQL (Optional)

+An advanced API query language allowing clients to request only the data they need.

+🐳 Docker

+Used to containerize the application, making it easy to run and deploy in any environment.

+⚙️ GitHub Actions

+Automates testing and deployment workflows using CI/CD pipelines.

+ Database Design
+📘 Entities and Fields
+1. User

+id (Primary Key)

+name

+email

+password

+role (e.g., guest or host)

+2. Property

+id (Primary Key)

+title

+description

+location

+price_per_night

+host_id (Foreign Key → User)

+3. Booking

+id (Primary Key)

+user_id (Foreign Key → User)

+property_id (Foreign Key → Property)

+start_date

+end_date

+total_price

+4. Review

+id (Primary Key)

+user_id (Foreign Key → User)

+property_id (Foreign Key → Property)

+rating

+comment

+5. Payment

+id (Primary Key)

+booking_id (Foreign Key → Booking)

+amount

+payment_method

+payment_status

+🔗 Entity Relationships

+A User can be a host (own many Properties) or a guest (book Properties).

+A User can leave multiple Reviews.

+A Property belongs to one User (host) but can have many Bookings and Reviews.

+A Booking links a User and a Property.

+A Payment is made for one Booking.

+✨ Feature Breakdown
+1. User Management

+Sign up, log in, and profile management

+Role-based access: host and guest

+2. Property Management

+Hosts can create, update, and delete property listings

+Include property details like location, price, and availability

+3. Booking System

+Guests can search properties by location and date

+Book available properties for specific time frames

+4. Reviews and Ratings

+Guests can leave reviews and star ratings after a completed booking

+5. Payment Processing

+Payments for bookings with status tracking and method selection

+Secure and encrypted payment flow

+6. Admin Panel (Optional)

+Admins can manage users, properties, bookings, and monitor platform activity

+🔐 API Security

+To ensure the backend is secure and stable:

+1. Authentication

+Token-based authentication (e.g., JWT) for secure login sessions

+2. Authorization

+Role-based access control: Only hosts can create properties; only guests can book

+3. Input Validation

+Sanitize and validate user inputs to prevent SQL injection and data corruption

+4. Rate Limiting

+Prevent abuse by limiting how many requests users can make per minute/hour

+5. Secure Payments

+Use encryption and secure protocols for payment handling

+🛡 Why Security Matters

+Protects user data and platform integrity

+Prevents unauthorized access and abuse

+Builds trust with users

+🔄 CI/CD Pipeline
+ What is CI/CD?

+Continuous Integration/Continuous Deployment automates testing and deployment to deliver updates quickly and reliably.

+✅ Benefits

+Catches bugs early via automated tests

+Speeds up the development cycle

+Ensures code quality and consistent deployments

+🛠 Tools Used

+GitHub Actions: Run tests and deploy automatically on code pushes

+Docker: Create consistent environments for development, testing, and production

+Deployment Platforms (Optional):

+Heroku

+Render

+AWS

+📦 Summary

+A backend-focused project simulating the core functionalities of Airbnb.
+Built with Django and PostgreSQL, this project includes role-based user access, property listings, bookings, reviews, payments, and DevOps best practices like CI/CD and API security.